 What?
 Secret?
 It’s just small in size!
 I showed him my GoPro.
 “Oh Ok!
 It’s fine Sir, it’s a GoPro”.
 He heaved a sigh of relief and so did I.

-“Okay Sir” He said after ending the call.
+“Okay Sir” He said after ending the call and turning to me.
 “I need to note down your name and mobile number.
 Please come back by 10 AM.
 If you don’t, we will try calling you.
 The mobile network is weak, but the call might connect.
 If we are unable to connect till 11 AM, we will have to send in a search party because as the evening approaches, the rains and receding sunlight will make it difficult to locate you in case you wander off the path and get lost.”

 I nodded in agreement.